 And if you want to be super cool you could come up with secret codes for the bridal party and carry a mace… just in case.

 It’s finally time to share your beautifully crafted salute to your best friend and their partner.
 You only have one shot at delivering this, so make sure you are ready.
-Do not drink alcohol to calm your nerves because it will only cause you to make a fool of yourself and say something that is off script.
+Do not drink lots of alcohol to calm your nerves because it will only cause you to make a fool of yourself and say something that is off script.
 The DJ, photographer, and videographer will have records of what you said and will most likely offer it to the bride and groom to keep forever.
 This IS big.
 That is why you need to make sure you are sharing exactly what your older, wiser self is hoping you will share.
 You will be recorded on a video.
 Again, we wrote an awesome blog on how to give the best toast, so check it out!

 Most of the time photographers will fly through their list of poses, but sometimes it takes some playing to get the photos just right.
 It can be hard to stand and wait on the photographer to perfect a shot, but it will be worth it for the bride and groom.
 Also encourage them to wait to do any drinking until the reception so they look and feel their best.